-‘I stared and stared at my son’: mom screamed for abortion workers to call 911 after baby born alive
+Mom screamed for abortion clinic to call 911 after her baby was born alive

 May 7, 2013 (LiveActionNews.org) - In previous articles, Live Action has covered cases where babies born alive after abortions were denied medical care and allowed to die, or, in some cases, were killed by direct action.
 The recent trial of Kermit Gosnell shows that these incidents continue to occur.
 The sheer number of cases we know about leads one to wonder how often babies are born alive, but no one outside the abortion clinic ever knows.

 In April of 2005, a pregnant woman named “Angele,” decided to abort her 22 week old unborn baby.
 She was in her 30s, divorced, and already had two children.
 She did not want a third child.
 She chose Orlando Women’s Center, also called EPOC Clinic operated by Dr. James Pendergraft.
 The abortion clinic’s website advertises “3 minute pain-free abortions.”
 The Orlando Women’s Center has published newspaper ads offering abortions up to 28 weeks.

 Angele had named her baby Rowan.
 She chose a method of abortion that she hoped would cause the child a minimum of suffering - an injection of digoxin in the heart to kill him, rather than dismemberment by D&E.

 The abortionist first had to insert laminaria, small sticks that expand inside the woman and dilate the cervix, making the abortion procedure easier.
 Before the insertion of laminaria, Angele was given a sedative.
 In her own words:

 “The injection burned a lot as it went in. … The discomfort was distracting.
 I still felt the ‘lams’ as they were being inserted.
 Dr. Perper told me to relax my muscles and noted that my cervix was slightly soft.
 I asked him what that meant and he said it was good.”